Is Jasmine Toxic To Cats?

 Star Jasmine

-It’s a native of China, according to Mississippi State University Extension, is a spring-blooming ornamental with tiny jasmine-like flowers.
+It’s a native of China, according to Mississippi State University Extension, and is a spring-blooming ornamental with tiny jasmine-like flowers.
 It is also known as confederate jasmine, and it can cover a trellis or fence in a matter of weeks if allowed to grow.
 Star jasmine has also been given the green light by the American Society for the Prevention of Cruelty to Animals, classifying it as non-toxic to cats.
 It is also non-poisonous to animals such as dogs and horses.

 False Jasmine

-According to the Missouri Botanical Garden, the Carolina jessamine is known as “false jasmine.”
+According to the Missouri Botanical Garden, the Carolina jessamine is “false jasmine.”
 It is an evergreen vine with fragrant yellow funnel-shaped flowers that thrives in USDA zones 7–10.
 It is native to the United States.
-This plant grows wild from Virginia to Florida, and even down into Central America, mostly in open woodlands, thickets, and highways.
+This plant grows wild from Virginia to Florida, and even into Central America, mostly in open woodlands, thickets, and highways.

 Arabian Jasmine